sizious/dc-chain/README.md

 Set the `makejobs` variable in the `config.mk` to whatever you would normally feel the need to use on the command line, and it will do the right thing.

-In the old times, this option may breaks things, so, if you run into trouble, you should clear this variable and try again with just one job running.
+In the old times, this option may breaks things, so, if you run into trouble, you should clear this variable and try again with just one job running (i.e.
+"makejobs=").

-On **MinGW/MSYS** environment, it has been confirmed that multiple jobs breaks the toolchain, so please don't try to do that under this environment.
+On **MinGW/MSYS** environment, it has been confirmed that multiple jobs breaks the toolchain all the time, so please don't try to do that under this environment.
 This option is disabled by default in this scenario.
 This doesn't apply to **MinGW-w64/MSYS2**.

-Under the **WSL** environment (**Windows Subsystem for Linux**), the maximum is `2` jobs in parallel.

 ### Languages